 Items for Storage

-Shipping containers are great for storing all sorts of items, from furniture to clothing.
+Containers are great for storing all sorts of items, from furniture to clothing.
 However, you should ensure that you don’t store perishables like food, as this can go off and attract pests.
 You should also avoid storing combustibles like paint or solvents, as these can present a fire risk.

 If you have furniture, you should consider storing it on floorboards or pallets to help reduce the chance of it getting damp from the floor, especially if you are somewhere that suffers from changing temperatures.
-You could also consider using container moisture traps and drying crystals to reduce condensation.
+You could also consider using moisture traps and drying crystals to reduce condensation.

 - Use all available space – furniture drawers or cupboards can be used to store smaller items

-- Store the smallest items that you have collectively in labelled boxes instead of keeping them loose inside the shipping container
+- Store the smallest items that you have collectively in labelled boxes instead of keeping them loose inside

 - Make sure that any fragile items are well wrapped in bubble wrap, newspaper or fabric and preferably marked ‘Fragile’ if you can